 The Avril Group was set up at the initiative of farmers in order to guarantee local markets for their oilseed and protein crops.
 This commitment consists in developing agriculture in a region by deploying its industrial processing facilities that will enable the creation of value at the local, regional or national levels.

-In France, 70% of the rape seeds and sunflower seeds which are processed by Avril’s plants are of French origin.
+In France, the rape seeds and sunflower seeds which are processed by Avril’s plants are for the most part of French origin.
 The raw materials of French origin used for the production of feed for animals exceed 80%.

 Avril has the same ambition at an international level.
 In Romania, 90% of the seeds which are processed by the Group originate from the country.
 In Morocco, the aim is to encourage the cultivation of rapeseed, sunflower and olives throughout the country in the context of the Green Morocco Plan.
 Avril is adopting the same approach regarding the development of peanut cultivation in Senegal.